-Responded to questions from Senator Feinstein in advance of the Appropriations Hearing with the questions focused on the schedule and cost to complete Feasibility Study and EIS.
+Responded to questions from Senator Feinstein in advance of Appropriations Hearing with the questions focused on the schedule and cost to complete Feasibility Study and EIS

-Ms. Kennedy provided a brief update on the progress/schedule of their Feasibility Report.
-Brief discussion followed with no action taken.
+Mr. Davis provided a brief update on the progress/schedule of their Feasibility Report.